ndintenfass/clojure-style-guide/README.md

 (defn frobnitz
   "This function does a frobnitz.
-  It will do gnorwatz to achieve this, but only under certain cricumstances."
+  It will do gnorwatz to achieve this, but only under certain circumstances."
   []
   ...)

 ;; bad
 (defn frobnitz
   "This function does a frobnitz.
-It will do gnorwatz to achieve this, but only under certain cricumstances."
+It will do gnorwatz to achieve this, but only under certain circumstances."
   []
   ...)
 ```